Open-Systems-Pharmacology/docs/part-3/pk-sim-expression-data.md

 ![Expression Data Input Form For Manually Data Input](../assets/images/part-3/ExpressionDataInputManually.PNG)

-We will explain the upper panel in [Settings in the protein expression tab](#settings-in-the-protein-expression-tab).
-In the lower panel relative protein quantities per organ are specified.
-When adding protein quantities manually values for all organ/tissue for which estimates are available should be given as the default values are simply zero.
-For transporters, more options are available in the lower panel which are explained in [Settings in the protein expression tab](#settings-in-the-protein-expression-tab).
+We will explain settings in detail in [Settings in the protein expression tab](#settings-in-the-protein-expression-tab).

 ## Adding protein quantities by querying the internal database‌